fastlane/docs/docs/intro/Appfile.md

 #### Using a local `Appfile` that's not checked into git

-If you don't want to modify the `.bashrc`, you can also use a local Appfile, that you don't commit to version control.
+If you don't want to modify the `.bashrc`, you can also use a local Appfile that you don't commit to version control.

 fastlane/Appfile: